pcfist/MystaffSvc/README.md

 The application can be built with Qt Creator (qmake) or using Visual Studio project files.
 Supports Visual C++ 2010 and higher.

 ###Installation:
+####Automatic installation
+The service can be installed using dedicated MSI installer (it also installs the main application).
+The installer's source code and required binary files are located in the `mystaff-client-setup` subdirectory.
+MSI package can be built using [WiX Toolset](http://wixtoolset.org/releases/) or using WiX plugin Visual Studio.

+####Manual installation
-Run the following command in the elevated command prompt:
+To install the service manually, run the following command in the elevated command prompt:
 ```
 MystaffSvc -i
 ```